 That’s why bodies like the American Institute for Cancer Research (AICR) has created special announcements that list these carcinogenic foods that should be avoided or reduced.

 Today, we would like to share with you the 8 primary carcinogenic foods so that you can identify them, and start to take your own measures.

 1. Carcinogenic foods: anything processed

 All processed foods are full of additives, like artificial coloring, sweeteners or preservatives, and more.
-These have been proven to be harmful for health.
+These have been proven to be harmful for our health.

 Substances like those found in smoked foods and sausages are responsible for liver, stomach, and colon risk.

 White, or refined, sugar is considered to be “cancer’s food,” because it influences the growth of malignant cells.